Costa Rica GuidesCosta Rica Guides

 Getting to Arenal

-Arenal is approximately 90 kilometers from San Jose, and travel time by car or bus will generally run a minimum of 3 hours, depending on traffic and weather.
-For this reason it is recommended that you leave early in the morning.
+Arenal is located about 90 kilometers from San José, and the journey by car or bus usually takes a minimum of 3 hours, depending on traffic and weather conditions.
+To make the most of your time, it’s advisable to leave early in the morning.

 Public Bus